Japanese High School Baseball Championship: Traditions

 The tournament theme song is "The Laurels of Victory Shine on You" (はにく, eikan wa kimi ni kagayaku).

+Usually air sirens are used to signal the start and the end of the games, the earlier registers of this tradition are from 1936.
+Its origins are unknown, but considering the time of its origin, before the advent of mass communication, it is considered that its use was the same as it is nowadays: to signal the start and the finish of a match for spectators and stadium workforce.

 Every five years, the tournament celebrates the anniversary of the founding of the tournament, and a deep crimson is used for the championship flag for commemorative purposes.
+Also, on those editions, the number of participants on the final part of the tournament also grows, an exception was made in 2024 (106th) in order to celebrate the 100th anniversary of the building and the tournament move to Koshien Stadium.

 For third year students, a loss at the tournament signifies an end to their high school baseball career, as there are no other major tournaments for the rest of their academic career.
-For It is common for players to cry in sorrow after tight games and/or their losses and to collect soil from the Koshien Stadium as a souvenir.
-For third year students, the dirt is kept as memorabilia, whereas lower grade players often use it as motivation to return to the tournament.
+It is common for players to cry in sorrow after tight games and/or their losses.

+Another common tradition after games is the act of collecting soil from the Koshien Stadium infield as a souvenir.
+The dirt collected by the chosen players is shared among the baseball club members of their schools.
+The dirt is kept as memorabilia for the third year players and shared between first and second years as a way to motivate them to reach the Koshien spot once again, but sometimes, first and second years refuse to receive the soil as a way to motivate them to return to Koshien.